wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

 (greater than 64 bytes) into 64 byte sub-objects to avoid over-fetching.
 Zippads follows this sub-object approach by adding a software-transparent, implicit proxy object to handle large compressed objects.
-The proxy object consists of a pointer array (which is treated as pointers by Hotpads by setting the pointer bit in the metadata), with each pointer referencing a sub-object of 64 bytes, incurring a 12.5% storage overhead.
+The proxy object consists of a pointer array (which is treated as pointers by Hotpads by setting the pointer bit in the metadata), with each pointer referencing a compressed sub-object of 64 bytes, incurring a 12.5% storage overhead.
+Note that since object sizes are determined in the compilation time, the size of proxy objects is also static in the runtime, which can be computed from the object size in the object header.
+All pointers to the original object should now point to the proxy object.
+Compressed sub-objects are moved around as described above, without causing any massive pointer rewrite during GC and copying large amount of data around.